why it’s here

 Every part of the model is built for oversight and fit:

-All officers are trained, certified, and externally audited
+All officers are trained, certified, and externally audited, in line with QPS standards.

-A pilot program confirms viability before any expansion
+A limited pilot program will be rolled out to confirm viability before any expansion

 This is not a duplication of powers.